RhoGAM Shot During Pregnancy

 - Muscle aches or pains

 - Pain or tenderness at injection site

-It’s important to inform your health care provider of all drugs you are taking.
-This should include vitamins, minerals, herbal products and drugs prescribed by other doctors, as well as over-the-counter products.
+It is important to inform your health care provider of all drugs you are taking.
+This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors, as well as over-the-counter products.
 Other drugs may interact with RhoGAM and cause additional side effects.
-It’s also important to talk with your health care provider about the risks involved with administering RhoGAM.
-Because it’s made from human plasma, it may contain viruses or other infectious agents that can cause disease.
-RhoGAM is screened, tested, and treated to reduce the risk of containing any harmful substances, but there is a small possibility it could transmit disease.
-Talk with your doctor more about all side effects, benefits and risks involved.
+It is also important to talk with your health care provider about the risks involved with administering RhoGAM.
+Because it is made from human plasma, it may contain viruses or other infectious agents that can cause disease.
+RhoGAM is screened, tested, and treated to reduce the risk of containing any harmful substances, but there is a small possibility it can transmit disease.
+Talk with your doctor more about all side effects, benefits, and risks involved.

-Based on the manufacturer, you may hear this drug called a different name than RhoGAM (brand name of Johnson & Johnson), including:
+Depending on the manufacturer, you may hear this drug called by a different name than RhoGAM (the brand name given to it by Johnson & Johnson), including:

 - MICRhoGAM (Johnson & Johnson)